yasutakatou/doukie/README.md

 note) server's ip is must examine before running.

- - auto sync mode
+ - auto sync mode<br>

-this mode only set token used encrypt and decrypt.
+this mode only set token used encrypt and decrypt.<br>

-note )  If can decrypt udp packet from server, access server data. this mode danger and recommend in home and trust network use only.
+note )  If can decrypt udp packet from server, access server data. <br>
+ this mode danger and recommend in home and trust network use only.<br>

 ```
 doukie -auto=test